jstaf/onedriver/README.md

 To start onedriver automatically and ensure you always have access to your files, you can start onedriver as a systemd user service.
 In this example, `$MOUNTPOINT` refers to where we want OneDrive to be mounted at (for instance, `~/OneDrive`).
-Mounting OneDrive via systemd allows multiple drives to be mounted at the same time (as long as they use different mountpoints).

 ```bash
 # create the mountpoint and determine the service name